-The MCSD philosophy of student behavior is one that employs a structured, systematic approach designed to support learning.
+Our philosophy of student behavior is one that employs a structured. systematic approach designed to support learning.
 Classroom management, student motivation, and positive reinforcement generate an atmosphere where student rules are viewed as guidelines for academic success.

-The MCSD will provide a safe, comfortable classroom and campus environment and maximize opportunities for student learning which are the most important factors in governing student behavior.
+We will provide a safe, comfortable classroom and campus environment and maximize opportunities for student learning which are the most important factors in governing student behavior.
 All students' interests, strengths, and cultural backgrounds are welcomed and valued.

-The MCSD believes that all students have the right to a safe and effective learning environment and that teachers have the right to a safe and effective teaching environment.
+We believe that all students have the right to a safe and effective learning environment and that teachers have the right to a safe and effective teaching environment.
 Discipline issues are minimized when students are engaged in meaningful and interesting activities.
 Students do best with positive reinforcement techniques.
 Students need to have structure and limits.

-The MCSD believes that discipline and classroom management exist as additional learning experiences for students.
+We believe that discipline and classroom management exist as additional learning experiences for students.
 Discipline should come from a desire to teach students to self-assess and self-regulate their behavior.
-A well-disciplined student understands what is socially and personally healthy and productive, and can correct his or her own behavior when straying from that ideal.
+A well-disciplined student understands what is socially and personally healthy and productive and can correct his or her own behavior when straying from that ideal.
 This kind of student can resolve conflicts in a healthy way and knows what behavior is productive within social communities.
 Likewise, classroom management exists to guide students toward positive behaviors.
+It not only maximizes the time spent learning in the classroom management exists to guide students toward positive behaviors.
 It not only maximizes the time spent learning in the classroom, but it also serves to eliminate many situations in which students are tempted to exhibit negative behaviors.
 Effective classroom management helps ensure student success.

-The MCSD believes that as professional educators, the MCSD is charged with providing a safe, structured, and orderly environment for all students, staff, and school visitors.
-Further, the MCSD believes that expecting, teaching, and upholding high behavioral standards are key components in preparing students to be successful and productive citizens in the greater society.
-In order to fulfill these responsibilities and achieve these goals, as a District, all MCSD schools will:
+In Madison County Schools, we believe that as professional educators, we are charged with providing a safe: structured, and orderly environment for all staff. and visitors to our schools.
+Further, we believe that expecting, teaching, and upholding high behavioral standards are key components in preparing our students to be successful and productive citizens in the greater society.
+In order to fulfill these responsibilities and achieve these goals as a district all Madison County Schools will:

-- Follow the Student Code of Conduct and School Board Policies - Provide training for staff and parents in effective behavior practices - Promote positive behavioral supports - Administer disciplinary measures with fairness and consistency - Engage parents as partners in identifying and maintaining student behavior as an educational priority for all MCSD students
+Follow the Student Code of Conduct and School Board Policies

+Provide training for staff and parents in effective behavior practices

+Promote positive behavioral supports

+Administer disciplinary measures with fairness and consistency

+Engage parents as partners in identifying and maintaining student behavior as an educational priority for all students in Madison County Schools

-Abusive, Profane, Obscene, Discriminatory Language/Material - The use of oral or written language, electronic messages, pictures, objects, gestures, or any other physical act (engaging in unwelcome or inappropriate touching) that is considered to be offensive, socially unacceptable, or not suitable for an educational setting; the deliberate use of inappropriate language (profanity) with the intent for others to hear, the use of obscenity toward a school staff member, or the use of obscene gestures.
+Abusive.
+Profane.
+Obscene, Discriminatory Language/Materials-The use of oral or written language, electronic messages, pictures2 objects, gestures, or engaging in unwelcome or inappropriate touching or any other physical act that is considered to be offensive, socially unacceptable. or not suitable for an educational setting: the deliberate use of inappropriate language (profanity) with the intent for others to hear, the use of obscenity toward a school staff member. and the use of obscene gestures.

-Alcohol Possession/Use/Sale SESIR - Possession, being under the influence, sale, or distribution of alcoholic beverages while on a school campus, a school bus, at a school or School Board sponsored function, or while at other School Board facilities.
-Use means the person is caught in the act of using, admits to use, or is discovered to have used in the course of an investigation.
+Alcohol Possession/Use/Sale SESIR-Possession, being under the influence, sale, or distribution of alcoholic beverages while on a school campus, a school bus, at a school or School Board sponsored function, or while at other School Board facilities.
+Use means the person is caught in the act of using, admits to using, or is discovered to have used in the course of an investigation.

-Arson SESIR - Intentionally setting a fire on/with school property to damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or any contents therein.
+Arson SESIR-Intentionally setting a fire on/with school property to damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or any contents therein.